attilaimre99/GraphCPP/README.md

 python run hyperparameter.py
 ```

-To visualize the results we have used [mlflow](https://mlflow.org/docs/latest/index.html); MLflow is an open source platform for managing the end-to-end machine learning lifecycle.
+To track and visualize the results we have used [mlflow](https://mlflow.org/docs/latest/index.html); MLflow is an open source platform for managing the end-to-end machine learning lifecycle.
 To see the results open mlflow in the root directory (*in another shell*):
 ```
 mlflow ui
 ```